 What you'll like:

-• Remote-first by design — global hiring feels structured, not legally risky
+• Remote-first by design so global hiring feels structured and legally safe, not risky

-• Country-level employment guidance built into the platform
+• Country-level employment guidance built directly into the HR software platform

-• Benefits, expenses, and time off managed centrally for international employees
+• Benefits, expenses, and time off managed centrally for all international employees in one place

 What you might not like:

-• Single-country teams won't use most of what they're paying for
+• Single-country teams will not use most of what they are paying for

 • EOR arrangement means sharing some employer control with Oyster

-• You'll still likely need a separate HRIS for deeper people operations analytics
+• You will likely still need a separate HRIS for deeper people operations and HR analytics

 Pricing: